trottam/myIrrigation/README.md

 [![HACS](https://img.shields.io/badge/HACS-Default-orange.svg)](https://hacs.xyz)

-My Irrigation is a custom integration for Home Assistant that allows you to control your MySolem irrigation system through Home Assistant.
+My Irrigation is a custom integration for Home Assistant that allows you to control your specific irrigation system through Home Assistant.
 This integration supports controlling the irrigation module and reading its status.

 ## Features
-- Turn on/off irrigation zones.
+- Turn on/off irrigation.
-- Control multiple modules with different configurations (username, password, zone, module ID, serial number).
 - Easy setup via Home Assistant Config Flow.

 ## Installation

 ### 1. Install via HACS (Home Assistant Community Store)
 1. Open Home Assistant and go to **HACS** in the sidebar.
-2. Click on the **Frontend** tab.
+2. Click on the **...** button on the top right.
 3. Click on the **Custom repositories** button and add `https://github.com/trottam/myIrrigation` in the repository URL field.
 4. Install the integration through the HACS interface.